Undergraduate Enrollment

 Student Responsibilities

-Prompt and regular attendance is expected of students for all scheduled course and laboratory work.
-Student participation in class discussion, question/answer sessions, and problem solving is critical to the expected student learning outcomes.
-Faculty may include explicit attendance requirements and any applicable grade penalties in their course syllabi.
+Prompt and regular attendance is expected of students for all scheduled courses and laboratory work.
+Student participation in class discussion, question/answer sessions, and problem-solving is critical to the expected student learning outcomes.
+Faculty may include explicit attendance requirements and applicable grade penalties in their course syllabi.
 Students are expected to be aware of such requirements if they exist.
 Most faculty require documentation for course absences.
 Students are responsible for providing such documentation if they wish to have their absences excused.
 Only faculty may excuse an absence.

 Consequences of Non-Attendance

-Students that do not attend classes may be issued the following grades:
+Students who do not attend classes may be issued the following grades:

 The grade change resulting from non-attendance can be initiated by faculty based on their individual course attendance policy.
 It may also result from the university's Last Known Date of Attendance Reporting Policy.
 This policy is required by the U.S. Department of Education to differentiate between students who fail a class for non-attendance and those who fail based on merit.
 This information is used for determining financial aid liability and eligibility.
 The assumption is that a grade of F demonstrates failure based on merit, while FN demonstrates failure resulting from non-attendance.